Books, Hallways and Social Butterflies: A Note on Sliding Block Puzzles: A simple algorithm to determine when two configurations are connected

 Below we present an algorithm applying these observations to check if two configurations can be reached from each other.
 For ease of notation, given a social circle $\mathcal L$ in a graph $\mathcal G$, and some $\sigma\in \mathtt V(\operatorname{FS}(\mathcal G,\mathcal B_{n-k}^{(k)}))$, we write $\sigma|_\mathcal L$ for the restriction of $\sigma$ to the vertices in $\mathcal L$.
 If we write $n_{\mathcal L}$ and $k_{\sigma,\mathcal L}$ for the number of vertices in $\mathcal L$ and the number of social butterflies in $\mathcal L$ with respect to $\sigma$, then $\sigma(\mathtt V(\mathcal L))$ is a set of $n_{\mathcal L}$ people including $k_{\sigma,\mathcal L}$ social butterflies.
 We can therefore identify $\sigma(\mathtt V(\mathcal L))$ with the vertex set of $\mathcal B_{n_{\mathcal L}-k_{\sigma,\mathcal L}}^{(k_{\sigma,\mathcal L})}$, and view $\sigma|_{\mathcal L}$ as a vertex of $\operatorname{FS}(\mathcal L,\mathcal B_{n_{\mathcal L}-k_{\sigma,\mathcal L}}^{(k_{\sigma,\mathcal L})})$.

 We note that the above algorithm is efficient (i.e.\ it terminates in polynomial time).
 Let $n,e,m$ be the number of vertices, edges and social circles of $\mathcal G$.
-First, we note that the blocks and cut-vertices of $\mathcal G$ can be found in time $O(n+e)$ (\cite{paton}), after which the social circles can be returned in time $O(kn)$.
-The operation of ``moving'' the social butterflies to $\mathcal O_i$ requires computing which people get pulled out of $\mathcal L_i$ as the social butterflies enter it, but this can be done in time $O(kn)$ before actually entering the \textbf{for} loop, by computing paths between all social butterflies and all social circles .
+First, we note that the blocks and cut-vertices of $\mathcal G$ can be found in time $O(n+e)$ (\cite{paton}), after which the social circles can be returned in time $O(kn)$ (remember that the block graph is always a forest).
+The operation of ``moving'' the social butterflies to $\mathcal O_i$ requires computing paths between all social butterflies and social circles, which can be done in time $O(\min\{m,k\}(n+e))$ by either conflating $k$ points inside each social circle to a single node and running a Breadth-First-Search rooted at that node, or running a BFS directly from each social butterfly.
 Regarding \textbf{SocialCircle}, all the criteria take $O(|\mathcal L_i|)$ time to compute.
-Since $\sum_i |\mathcal L_i|<kn$, the overall running time of our algorithm is $O(kn+e)$.
+Since $\sum_i |\mathcal L_i|<kn$, the overall running time of our algorithm is $O(\min\{m,k\}(n+e)+2kn)$.
+Note that this is $O(n^3)$ in the worst case (and the cubic lower bound of \cite{Thesis} still holds), but much faster on many graphs.